agronick/Relay/README.md

 `echo $XDG_CURRENT_DESKTOP`.
 I will need to add some code to detect and load a suitable dark theme preloaded in your distro.
 Thank you.

+New changes are being made all the time!
+Make sure to update often with `git pull`!
+Then just follow the installation steps.

 ![screenshot](http://bit.ly/1M6dYGZ)

 * **Installation and Licensing**